getroomservice/manymerge/README.md

 ManyMerge is a protocol for synchronizing Automerge documents.
 It's a replacement for `Automerge.Connection` that supports many-to-many and one-to-many relationships.

-ManyMerge is network-opinionated, but lets you implement it yourself.
-It assumes you have the concept of "broadcasting", where everyone who has access to the document can be alerted of a message.
-It also assumes that you're keeping a unique id for each connection on your network (called the `peerId`).

 ## Install

 ```